jdcloudcom/en/documentation/Domain-Name-&-License/JD-Cloud-DNS/Pricing/Billing-Overview.md

 ## Arrear/Expiration Instructions

 ### Monthly Package Billing
-The paid package will be marked as expired after expiration, and then the JD Cloud DNS service will not be available.
-If the fee is not renewed within 7 days, the package resources will be degraded to the free package after 7 days.
+Upon expiration, the Enterprise Version and the Advanced Enterprise Version will be immediately degraded to the Free Version.
+Please renew before your package expires, to avoid unnecessary influence.

-The free package can be upgraded to a paid package at any time.
+Any package degraded to the Free Version can be upgrade to the Enterprise Version or the Advanced Enterprise Version at any time.